qu-leon/Email-bot/README.md

 ## Behavior

-- Scans Inbox for the last 3 days (default)
+- Scans Inbox for the last 24 hours
 - Only unread messages (default)
 - Creates a draft reply with a short acknowledgement
 - Keeps a local state file `.email_agent_state.json` so emails are not processed twice